cfbao/chinese-diceware/gui-qt/README.en.md

 ## Chinese passphrase generator

 A cross-platform Chinese passphrase generator written in C++, using [Qt](https://www.qt.io) and [libsodium](https://download.libsodium.org/doc/ "The Sodium crypto library").
+Windows binary can be downloaded on the [release](https://github.com/cfbao/chinese-diceware/releases) page.

 阅读[中文版本](./README.md)